-AUDIT DETAILS MANAGEMENT RESPONSE ACTION EA: 2019/7 Office of the Auditor General's Performance Audit 2019 - Fraud Prevention in Local Government - Findings and Recommendations Finding: Entities have not implemented a coordinated approach to manage their fraud risk.
-Entities could make themselves more fraud resistant if they strengthen their controls; and Better reporting avenues would help entities detect and respond to fraud.
+AUDIT DETAILS MANAGEMENT RESPONSE ACTION PROPOSED COMPLETION DATE EA: 2019/7 Office of the Auditor General's Performance Audit 2019 - Fraud Prevention in Local Government - Findings and Recommendations Finding: 1.
+Entities have not implemented a coordinated approach to manage their fraud risk.
+2. Entities could make themselves more fraud resistant if they strengthen their controls; and 3.
+Better reporting avenues would help entities detect and respond to fraud.
 Recommendation: Develop a fraud and corruption control plan and review at least every 2 years.
 Risk Rating (prior to controls): High Risk Rating (with current controls): High Responsible Officer: Executive Manager Corporate Strategy and Governance Comments: Governance will review the City's current Fraud and Corruption Prevention Policy and prepare a control plan which incorporates this policy.
 The proposed implementation date for the plan is June 2020.
 The plan will be reported to Audit Committee annually and updated as required.
 November 2019: Governance to engage a consultant to undertake review and implementation of the fraud control plan in January 2020.
 The two-yearly review of the plan will be included in the compliance calendar.
 February 2020: Yet to commence.
 Further resourcing or a consultant is required.
 March 2020 Initial discussions with City of Nedlands in respect to a shared resource / consultant have occurred, but currently on hold due to change in priorities due to COVID-19.
-June 2020 No progress to date.
+June 2020 No progress to date July 2020 No progress to date.
 August 2020 No progress to date.
 October 2020 No progress to date.
+31/12/2020